KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

 This approach allows for the generation of all possible solutions for kinematic chain mapping, and since the problem is kinematically underdetermined it may allow for the development of an objective function for optimization according to kinematic constraints of a system (e.g. joint ranges of motion).

-The full code is available [here](https://github.com/KevGildea/RotationTheory/blob/main/Kinematic-Chain-Mapping/Kinematic-Chain-Mapping.py).
+The full code is available <a href="https://github.com/KevGildea/RotationTheory/blob/main/Kinematic-Chain-Mapping/Kinematic-Chain-Mapping.py" target="_blank">here</a>.